ummaycoc/wc.apl/README.md

 #### WC via Partition (⊆)
 Now that we can count words in a string, we can count words in a file.
 We could just do this by reading in the entire file all at once and applying the `words` function and then counting the number of characters and the number of newlines.
 But that would be a bad idea--what if the file is 123GB in size?!
 Clearly we don't want to read that in all at once; instead we want to read it in a few blocks at a time.
 We're going to need a loop, and for that we need another type of function: a **procedural function** (again, see the referenced book for details).

 One computation issue, as mentioned in the original Haskell based blog post, is what happens if we split up the input in the middle of a word?
 Well, we just use the same technique used in that blog post.
-No, not monoids (though that is cool), just keeping track if the last character we saw was a non-space or not.
-If it was and the first new character is _also_ a non-space then we subtract one word from the count as we accumulate.
+No, not monoids (though that is cool), just keeping track if the last character we saw was a nonspace or not.
+If it was and the first new character is _also_ a nonspace then we subtract one word from the count as we accumulate.

 With that in mind, here's the first attempt
 ```